Growing Broccoli in The Northern Territory

 Don't let the soil dry out.
 Broccoli loves water, so be sure to keep the soil moist during the dry months in Top End by watering your broccoli often.

 Mulching helps keep the soil nice and cool.
-A good layer of organic mulch like straw or chopped leaves will help keep your broccoli growing happily.
+A good layer of organic mulch like lucerne or sugarcane will help keep your broccoli growing happily.
+Remember to top up your mulch as it breaks down throughout the season.

 The broccoli is ready to harvest once it forms firm heads.
 You need to pick it just before the flowers start to open.
 Cut off the head with a sharp knife.
 Some varieties form side shoots once the main head is removed.
 So, leave them in to harvest the smaller side shoots.